carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 Pipeline parameters are simply declared by prepending to a variable name the prefix params, separated by dot character.
 Their value can be specified on the command line by prefixing the parameter name with a double dash character, i.e. `--paramName`

-For the sake of this tutorial, you can try to execute the previous example specifying a different input string parameter, as shown below:
+For the sake of this leson, you can try to execute the previous example specifying a different input string parameter, as shown below:

 ~~~